The state has unearthed hundreds more people than previously known who were improperly registered to vote under Oregon’s motor voter law.

 His Republican opponent, Sen. Dennis Linthicum, has long raised questions about fraudulent activity when it comes to the way Oregonians vote.
 He’s not convinced the Democrats can be trusted to fix the issues.

-The Oregon Republican party has requested that the secretary of state cast a broader audit.
+The Oregon Republican Party has requested that the secretary of state cast a broader audit.

-“She only looked at a small portion of voters registered at the DMV since 2021 and continues to insist that voter fraud is ‘extremely rare,’” a statement from Angela Plowhead, the party’s vice chair reads.
+“She only looked at a small portion of voters registered at the DMV since 2021 and continues to insist that voter fraud is ‘extremely rare,’” reads a statement from Angela Plowhead, the party’s vice chair.
 “This small sample highlights how widespread inaccuracies in Oregon’s voter rolls are.
 The urgent need for an independent full and complete audit of the voter rolls is critical to ensure transparency and to reassure Oregonians that our elections are fair and free of fraud.”